 It is possible to visit the crypt of the Santa Trinita.
 Although some websites will inform you that it “is generally kept closed for safety reasons”, it was open when we visited the church and it was not necessary to make an appointment with the staff.
 It was, however, absolutely necessary to insert a two Euro coin into the machine to turn the lights on in the crypt.
 It is pitch dark down there and you will not be able to see a thing if you go down the stairs without paying.
 The crypt is quite small and mostly of interest because of the presence of several green marble columns from the old Santa Maria dello Spasimo.

 The altarpiece of the Santa Trinita is – how appropriate – a Holy Trinity.
 It is attributed to Mariotto di Nardo, a fifteenth century Florentine painter.
 The original altarpiece is probably much more famous.
-Cimabue’s Santa Trinita Maestà was painted before 1300 and it was special enough to be mentioned by Vasari in his short biography of the painter.
-The Maestà was placed on the high altar and remained there until 1471, when it was moved to a chapel and replaced with a Trinity with Saints Benedict and Giovanni Gualberto by Alesso Baldovinetti (1425-1499), also mentioned by Vasari.
+Cimabue’s Santa Trinita Maestà was painted before 1300 and was an innovative piece of art at the time.
+The Maestà was placed on the high altar and remained there until 1471, when it was moved to a chapel and replaced with a Trinity with Saints Benedict and Giovanni Gualberto by Alesso Baldovinetti (1425-1499).
 Both works of art are no longer in the Santa Trinita.
 Cimabue’s Maestà can now be found at the Uffizi, while Baldovinetti’s work has been moved to the Galleria dell’Accademia.
 In return, Mariotto di Nardo’s painting was taken from the Galleria’s repository and moved to the Santa Trinita.